UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 - Be kind to each other and help each other as best you can.
 - If you can't help someone or there is some problem, let someone know.

+[RB: I enjoy the intention behind the text below.
+However, we can/should expect our learners to do so: they are responsible for their learning too!
+Of course, we should give them the space/time to correct us somehwere.

 Finally, if you notice something that prevents you from learning as well as you can, let us know and don't suffer silently, even the "little things":

+[RB: I don't think we need to
+give examples of what causes some learners to suffer]

   - Volume too low?
   - Font size too small?